Vangasse/NumPyTutorial/README.md

 - Compute the standard deviation of the NumPy array
 - Compute pearson product-moment correlation coefficients of two given NumPy arrays
 - Calculate the mean across dimension in a 2D NumPy array
-- Calculate the average, variance and standard deviation in Python using NumPy
-- Describe a NumPy Array in Python

 # Questions on Polynomial
 - Define a polynomial function